alexandraalbu/alexandraalbu.github.io/_posts/2018-09-27-secret-sharing.md

 ## Blakley’s Secret Sharing Scheme
 While Shamir’s scheme is based on polynomial interpolation, Blakley’s secret sharing algorithm relies on geometric properties of planes in a Euclidean space.
-In Blakley’s (𝑘 , 𝑛 ) scheme, the secret is a point in the 𝑘 -dimensional space (the vector space 𝐹􀯣) and the shares are 𝑛 (𝑘 − 1)-dimensional hyper planes on which the secret lies.
-The secret can be recovered by finding the intersection of 𝑘 such planes
+In Blakley’s $(k, n)$ scheme, the secret is a point in a $k$-dimensional space and the shares are $n (k - 1)$-dimensional hyper planes on which the secret lies.
+The secret can be recovered by finding the intersection of $k$ such planes.

 Bibliography: